 With that said this message was created to help inform each current and prospective business owner of the increase in the number of concerns that have been raised by businesses and residents alike, regarding the transient population and trespassing on private property.

-In 2017, the annual point in time count quantified the City’s homeless population to equal 52.
+In 2017, the annual point-in-time count quantified the City’s homeless population to equal 52.
 While this is one of the lowest counts in the County, there is still an impact to the businesses in the City.
-The City and its law enforcement partner, San Diego Sheriff’s Department, have received calls for service that range from vandalism, public urination, littering, smoking, public intoxication and trespassing.
+The City and its law enforcement partner, the San Diego Sheriff’s Department, have received calls for service that range from vandalism, public urination, littering, smoking, public intoxication, and trespassing.

 Section 602 of the California Penal Code provides an exhaustive list of various forms of trespass.
 To trespass is defined as entering the property of another without permission or right to do so.
 The elements to prosecute under this section are:

-If the individual refuses to leave after being asked to do so, or subsequently returns to the property after being asked to leave, a trespass violation exist.
+If the individual refuses to leave after being asked to do so or subsequently returns to the property after being asked to leave, a trespass violation exists.
 If an individual voluntarily complies to leave after being asked to do so, a trespass arrest typically is not possible unless other crimes have been committed.

 What can you do to deter homeless trespassing?

-By taking certain steps, you can insure that you are not inadvertently enabling trespassing on your private property.
+By taking certain steps, you can ensure that you are not inadvertently enabling trespassing on your private property.
 Some tips include:

-Avoid allowing trash, shopping carts, or personal belongings from accumulating on the property.
+- Avoid allowing trash, shopping carts, or personal belongings to accumulate on the property.